reactjs/id.react.dev/src/content/reference/react/useMemo.md

 ```

 Seperti `{}` membuat objek yang berbeda, deklarasi fungsi seperti `function() {}` dan ekspresi seperti `() => {}` menghasilkan fungsi yang *berbeda* pada tiap *render* ulang.
 Dengan sendirinya, membuat fungsi baru tidak menjadi masalah.
 Hal ini bukan sesuatu untuk dihindari!
 Namun, jika komponen `Form` dimemoisasi,
 Just as `{}` creates a different object, function declarations like `function() {}` and expressions like `() => {}` produce a *different* function on every re-render.
 By itself, creating a new function is not a problem.
 This is not something to avoid!
-However, if the `Form` component is memoized, dengan asumsi Anda ingin melewati *rendering* ulang ketika tidak ada *prop* yang berubah.
+However, if the `Form` component is memoized, dengan asumsi Anda ingin melewati pe-*render*-an ulang ketika tidak ada *prop* yang berubah.
 Sebuah *prop* yang *selalu* berbeda akan menggagalkan poin memoisasipresumably you want to skip re-rendering it when no props have changed.

 Untuk memoisasi fungsi dengan `useMemo`, fungsi perhitungan Anda harus mengembalikan fungsi lain: